freenas/freenas-docs/userguide/storage.rst

   contained unencrypted data should be wiped.

 * Hybrid pools are not supported.
-Added vdevs must match the existing encryption scheme. :ref:`Extending a Pool` automatically encrypts a new vdev being added to an existing encrypted pool.
+Added vdevs must match the existing encryption scheme. :ref:`Expanding a Pool` automatically encrypts a new vdev being added to an existing encrypted pool.

 * %brand% encryption differs from the encryption used in the Oracle